 Persephone van der Waard is the author of the multi-volume, non-profit book series, Sex Positivity-its art director, sole invigilator, illustrator and primary editor (the other co-writer/co-editor being Bay Ryan).
-Persephone has her independent PhD in Gothic poetics and ludo-Gothic BDSM (focusing on partially on Metroidvania), and is a MtF trans woman, anti-fascist, atheist/Satanist, poly/pan kinkster, erotic artist/pornographer and anarcho-Communist with two partners.
+Persephone has her independent PhD in Gothic poetics and ludo-Gothic BDSM (focusing on partially on Metroidvania), and is a MtF trans woman, Amazon enthusiast, antifascist, atheist/Satanist, poly/pan kinkster, erotic artist/pornographer and anarcho-Communist with two partners.
 Including multiple playmates/friends and collaborators, Persephone and her many muses work/play together on Sex Positivity and on her artwork at large as a sex-positive force.
 That being said, she still occasionally writes reviews, Gothic analyses, and interviews for fun on her old blog (and makes YouTube videos talking about politics).
 To learn more about Persephone's academic/activist work and larger portfolio, go to her About the Author page.
-To purchase illustrated or written material from Persephone (thus support the work she does), please refer to her commissions page for more information.
-Any money Persephone earns through commissions goes towards helping sex workers through the Sex Positivity project; i.e., by paying costs and funding shoots, therefore raising awareness.
-Likewise, Persephone accepts donations for the project, which you can send directly to her PayPal, Ko-Fi, Patreon or CashApp.
+Any money Persephone earns through commissions or donations goes towards helping sex workers through the Sex Positivity project; i.e., by paying costs and funding shoots, therefore raising awareness.
+She takes payment on PayPal, Patreon, and CashApp, etc; all links are available on her Linktr.ee.
 Every bit helps!